17th Greater Poland Uhlan Regiment: Beginnings

 The 3rd Greater Poland Uhlan Regiment, as it was called at first, was formed in late 1918 in Gniezno (Gnesen), where local Poles, following the example set by Poznań, decided to take control of the town, and push out Prussian authorities.
-At that time Gniezno was a large garrison of the Imperial German Army, with 49th Infantry Regiment and 12th Dragoon Regiment stationed here.
+At that time Gniezno was a large garrison of the Imperial German Army, with the 49th Infantry Regiment and the 12th Dragoon Regiment stationed here.
 Following a quick action, the Poles captured the barracks, and disarmed the soldiers, who were then loaded on trains and headed back to their homes.

 In early January 1919, Colonel Kazimierz Grudzielski, local commandant of Polish forces, ordered Colonel Edward Grabski to form a cavalry unit.
-On January 6, first volunteers were accepted, and after four days, a cavalry squadron was created.
+On January 6, the first volunteers were accepted, and after four days, a cavalry squadron was created.
 The uhlans took part in the Greater Poland Uprising, fighting near Szubin and Żnin.
-On February 9 in Gniezno, oath of the new unit took place, with General Jozef Dowbor-Musnicki attending the ceremony.
+On February 9 in Gniezno, the oath of the new unit took place, with General Jozef Dowbor-Musnicki attending the ceremony.
 By early March, additional squadrons had been formed, and the regiment was completed by March 20, 1919.
-Most of officers had served either in the German Army, or Polish I Corps in Russia, while regular soldiers were local peasants and workers, equipped mostly with captured German weapons.
+Most of the officers had served either in the German Army, or Polish I Corps in Russia, while regular soldiers were local peasants and workers, equipped mostly with captured German weapons.

 By August 1919, the regiment had 22 officers and 789 soldiers, with almost 800 horses.
 In autumn 1919, the unit was sent to the newly created Polish Corridor, to return to Gniezno in early February 1920.

-Polish – Soviet War
+Polish–Soviet War

-In mid-February 1920, the regiment was loaded on a train, and was transported to Wilno, where its name was changed into the 17th Greater Poland Uhlan Regiment.
+In mid-February 1920, the regiment was loaded on a train, and was transported to Wilno, where its name was changed to the 17th Greater Poland Uhlan Regiment.
 On March 12, Colonel Witold Zychlinski was named its commandant, and after a two-week training, the unit was transported to the frontline along the Berezina river.
 In mid-April 1920, it was transported to Ukraine, to support Polish forces in the Kiev offensive (1920).
 It fought with distinction, capturing the town of Malyn.
 On May 7, 1920, mounted patrols of the regiment entered Kiev.
 To commemorate this event, May 7 was named as regimental holiday.
-For the remaining part of May and in early June, the regiment patrolled the Dniepr river line, but after Soviet counteroffensive it was forced to retreat, together with whole VII Cavalry Brigade.
+For the remaining part of May and in early June, the regiment patrolled the Dniepr river line, but after the Soviet counteroffensive it was forced to retreat, together with the whole VII Cavalry Brigade.

 After heavy fighting during the June 1920 retreat, the regiment lost up to 80% of its strength.
 By early July, it had only 109 soldiers and 2 machine guns.
 Transported by rail to Kowel (July 19), it was allowed to rest, and reinforced with 500 men.
 On August 3, after capturing Radziwiłłow, the regiment was attacked by much stronger Soviet forces, who decimated the unit.
 After losing 40% of soldiers and 50% of horses, the 17th Greater Poland Uhlan Regiment was on September 10 loaded on a train in Chodorow, to be transported back to Gniezno.